2 Reconnaissance Commando (South Africa)

-2 Reconnaissance Regiment was the Active Citizen Force unit of the South African Special Forces.
-Its part-time service personnel formed part of the reserve component of the South African Defence Force.
+2 Reconnaissance Commando, redesignated 2 Reconnaissance Regiment in 1981, was the Active Citizen Force unit of the South African Special Forces.
+Its part-time personnel formed part of the reserve component of the South African Defence Force.
+It was based in Pretoria and disbanded in 1992.

 History

-This unit was established in Pretoria as 2 Reconnaissance Commando in 1974 from what had been called the Hunter Group.
-This was a group of Citizen Force soldiers who, under the auspices of the South African Irish Regiment, had started arranging specialised training.
-They were eventually formalised into 2 Reconnaissance Regiment mostly at the insistence of Brigadier G.W.
-Germishuizen, then Commanding Officer of Witwatersrand Command.
-Later, its complement comprised Operators and personnel who had retired from active military duty to pursue civilian careers, but who could be, and were willing to be, called up to perform Special Forces operations when such a need arose.
+The unit was established in Pretoria in 1974 out of the Hunter Group.
+The Hunter Group was a body of Citizen Force soldiers who, under the auspices of the South African Irish Regiment, had begun arranging specialised training.
+They were formalised into a Special Forces unit largely at the insistence of Brigadier G. W. Germishuizen, then commanding officer of Witwatersrand Command.